 Unexpected bills are more difficult to manage, though.
-Imagine that you discover an especially high energy bill at the end of a cold winter.
-Aside from the first moment of panic, there’s an important question to ask: Is your house leaking energy – aka are you paying for more than you need?
+Imagine that you discover an exceptionally high energy bill at the end of a cold winter.
+Aside from the first moment of panic, there’s an important question: Is your house leaking energy – aka, are you paying for more than you need?
 Inefficient windows account for up to one-third of a home’s heat loss in winter – similarly, in summer, you’re letting the warm air in and spending more to keep the house cool.

 Poor or old insulation can be another significant factor for energy waste at home.
 Ultimately a smart home is a home that wastes no money.

 Can you save energy?

 But, contrary to the common belief, the main reason your home is costing you more than it should in running costs don’t have to be structural.
 Even modern properties that don’t leak heat in winter can be expensive to run if your family hasn’t learned energy-efficient habits.
 Something as simple as turning your thermostat down by only 1C can save you a significant amount on your yearly bill.

 Additionally, if you get used to wearing a jumper and a pair of socks at home during the cold months, you’ll be less tempted to turn the heating up as soon as the sky goes gray.
 Even the way you pack your fridge and freezer can save a lot in the long term.
 For instance, a full fridge needs less energy to maintain its temperature than an empty fridge.